zextras/tech-doc/source/_includes/adminpanel/domains.rst

       :scale: 50
       :align: center

-At the bottom of the page, button :red:`REMOVE DOMAIN` allows to delete the domain.
+At the bottom of the page, button :red:`DELETE DOMAIN` allows to delete the domain.
 When clicked, a dialog will open, listing all items defined on the domain (Accounts, mailing lists, resources, and so on) and that will be deleted together with the domain.
 Two choices are